 b.
 1915 – d.
 2018

-Drue Heinz was elected as a Fellow of the Royal Society of Literature in 2002.
+Drue Heinz was elected as an Honorary Fellow of the Royal Society of Literature in 2002.

 Drue Heinz (born Doreen Mary English) was an American patron of the literary arts, actress, philanthropist and socialite.
 She was the publisher of the literary magazine The Paris Review (1993 to 2007), co-founded Ecco Press, founded literary retreats and endowed the Drue Heinz Literature Prize among others.
 She was married to H. J. Heinz II, president of Heinz.